leaysgur/cfw-bindings-wrangler-bridge/README.md

 - Why not use REST API?
   - REST API cannot offer `--local` behavior
-  - Not all bindings are supported
+  - Not all bindings, features are supported
 - How about using `wrangler` CLI commands?
   - Features are limited too, no KV metadata support, etc...
 - `wrangler.unstable_dev()` is better?
   - Maybe? but it is literally unstable
-  - I'm not sure how to ensure `await worker.stop()` on Vite process exit
-    - Side-effect should be avoided...
+  - `await worker.stop()` should be called properly, but how?
     - Performance may suffer if repeating start/stop on every call?
   - I don't want to care which version of `wrangler` to be used, supported
     - Someone may use a fixed version of `wrangler` for some reason
+  - Path to `wrangler.toml` should be managed